adamchainz/django-browser-reload/example/README.rst

 Example Project
 ===============

-Use Python 3.11 to set up and run with these commands:
+Use Python 3.11 to set up with these commands:

 .. code-block:: sh